uboslinux/ubos-admin/ubos-admin/implementation-notes/ratchet-upgrade.md

 * The above upgrade process must be implemented.

 * `ubos-admin update` is now performed in a loop that spans `ubos-admin update`, `ubos-admin update-stage2` and potentially several reboots.

+* Suitable flags should be added to `ubos-admin update` to run only a single update, or to update all the way to a certain timestamp that is not the most recent timestamp.
+That will help is practice when things to wrong and need fixing.

 ### Impact on `ubos-install`